Clotho: Measuring Task-Specific Pre-Generation Test Adequacy for LLM Inputs: Results

 \subsection{RQ4: Transferability to Proprietary LLMs}

 The final research question focuses on the more practical applicability of \name: by design, \name requires internal representations of the target LLMs that are only available from Open-weight Language Models (OLMs).
 However, some application may have to rely on stronger, proprietary closed-weight models.
-Table~\ref{tab:olm_adequacy_transfer} reports score correlation analysis results, in which the adequacy scores are computed by \name using open-weight models while the pass rates are obtained from 2,000 queries made to each of Claude, GPT, and Gemini.
-The results show that the adequacy scores predicted using OLMs can still produce moderate correlations with the actual pass rates of proprietary models: in some cases, even outperform the correlation against pass rates from the OLM itself (contained in the SELF column).
-For example, Gemma scores achieve higher correlation when applied to Gemini for \model than when applied to itself; similarly, Mistral scores perform better when applied to GPT-4o mini then itself for \pos task.
+Table~\ref{tab:olm_adequacy_transfer} reports score correlation analysis results, in which the adequacy scores are computed by \name using OLMs, while the pass rates are obtained from 2,000 queries made to each of Claude (haiku), GPT (4o-mini), and Gemini (2.5-flash-lite).
+The results show that the adequacy scores predicted using OLMs can still produce moderate correlations with the actual pass rates of proprietary models: in some cases, they even outperform correlations with pass rates from the OLM itself (contained in the SELF column).
+For example, Gemma scores achieve higher correlation when applied to Gemini for \model than when applied to itself; similarly, Mistral scores perform better when applied to GPT than itself for \pos task.
 This suggests that \name can capture certain generalisable aspects of input difficulty that transcend specific model architectures.